Garmelon/mima-tools/README.md

 This program can load and run `.mima` files.

-It currently does not follow the specification above.

 ```
 $ mima-run --help
 Usage: mima-run INFILE [-n|--steps N] [-d|--dump OUTFILE] [-q|--quiet]